theunissenlab/kranky/README.md

 Kranky is a stimulus presentation system rolled in python to control the playback of auditory stimuli in neuroscience experiments.
+It's originally designed to be compatiple with instructions for krank, developed in the doupe lab.

+usage:
-see python kranky -h
+(see python kranky -h)

 The .rc file describes the stimuli and trial parameteres.
 Arguments can also be entered in the call to kranky, which override the .rc file specifications